Mregojos/MRegojos/README.md

 ## About me
 ✨ Hi, there. 👋

-✨ My name is :blue[Matt].
+✨ My name is Matt.
 I am a Cloud Technology Enthusiast ☁️🧑‍💻.

 ✨ I have a background in Electronics Engineering.
 Currently, I am fully focused on Technology.